hedgeyedev/paypal-ipn-forwarder/README.md

 1. This Sinatra app only needs to be set up once to handle multiple PayPal sandboxes and multiple development machines.
 1. PayPal IPN's received while the target development machine is unavailable are responded to with a success response by this app.
-The resulting IPN record is queued until the development machine's IPN handling process comes on line at which time the queued acknowledges requests are forwarded to the local machine's handling process.
-The local machine's response is silently discarded by the Sinatra app.
+The resulting IPN record is not queued.

 ## Requirements